-Students scoring 20 or above on the mathematics section of the ACT or 41 or above on the COMPASS Algebra may enroll in college-level mathematics courses (College Algebra and higher level courses).
+Mathematics: Students scoring 20 or above on the mathematics section of the ACT, 41 or above on the COMPASS Algebra, or 42 or above on the ACCUPLACER College Level Math section may enroll in college-level mathematics courses (College Algebra and higher level courses).
 Students not meeting the standard must successfully complete a developmental (pre-college level) mathematics course with a "C" or higher or be enrolled in an accelerated math sequence in order to be enrolled in College Algebra.
 College Algebra is required for college transfer students and will satisfy graduation requirements for some other programs as well, if the student chooses to take this course.

-All students in a college transfer program with an ACT math score 0-19, 0-36 pre-algebra, or 31-40 Algebra on the COMPASS must enroll in Foundations of Math, a developmental course in general mathematics, which allows students to learn and demonstrate competencies necessary for enrollment in College Algebra.
+All students in a college transfer program with an ACT math score 0-19, 0-36 pre-algebra, 31-40 Algebra on the COMPASS, or 41 or below on the College Level Math section on the ACCUPLACER must enroll in Foundations of Math, a developmental course in general mathematics, which allows students to learn and demonstrate competencies necessary for enrollment in College Algebra.

-Students who have an ACT math score of 18-19 or an Algebra score of 31-40 on the COMPASS may co-enroll in Foundations of Mathematics and College Algebra.
+Students who have an ACT math score of 18-19, an Algebra score of 31-40 on the COMPASS, or 77+ Elementary Algebra score & 30-31 College Level Math score on the ACCUPLACER may co-enroll in Foundations of Mathematics and College Algebra.